 Bill True’s debut feature, Runaway, was hailed by critics as “Brilliant” and “Hitchcockian” as it premiered to universal accolades at Tribeca and Toronto.
 It went on to screen worldwide at Avignon, Woodstock, Vail, Palm Springs, and other top festivals.
-Bill also took the top prize at the Austin Film Festival for his work on Runaway, which was subsequently released by eOne Films.
+Bill took the top prize at the Austin Film Festival for his work on Runaway, which was subsequently released by eOne Films.

 He got his start as a stage actor and director.
 As an actor, Bill worked with legendary lyricist Tim Rice, starring in the title role in the American premiere of Rice’s rock opera, Blondel.
 As a director, Bill participated in the Guthrie Theatre’s exclusive Director’s Lab.

 As a screenwriter, Bill has developed feature and television projects with The Film Collective, NBA Entertainment, Warner Horizon Television, Veritas Entertainment, More/Medavoy Productions, eOne Television, and more.
 He was also honored as a Bush Artists Fellowship for writing grant recipient.

 Bill has been a featured panelist and jurist at the Austin Film Festival, Scriptfest/The Great American Pitchfest, and Screencraft’s Writers Summit.
 He’s been a featured speaker for industry organizations including the Independent Feature Project, Women in Film, the Tribeca Film Festival, the Phoenix Screenwriters Association, and the Northwest Screenwriters Guild.

-In addition to his work in Hollywood, Bill is Faculty-in-Residence for Screenwriting and Department Chair at the esteemed Scottsdale School of Film+Theatre.
+In addition to his work in Hollywood, Bill is Faculty-in-Residence for Dramatic Writing and Department Chair at the esteemed Scottsdale School of Film+Theatre.

 Bill has also been a nationally recognized expert and speaker on networking, having been hailed “the best in the business” in training people how to pitch their projects.
 His talk, Our Economic Outlook: The Movie! was lauded as “Spot on!”, “TED-worthy,” and “What we all need right now.”
 He’s been the top-rated speaker at conferences and events around the country for organizations like the Minnesota Social Services Administration, the Career Management Alliance, and Naturopathic Dr. News & Review.